dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 $DART_SDK/bin/pub install
 {% endpretty_code %}

-This creates a _packages_ directory inside the current directory, and clones the git repositories into the packages directory.
+This command creates a _packages_ directory inside the current directory, cloning the git repositories into the packages directory.

 The packages directory also contains any _transitive dependencies_.